kurra/sample-micro-service-gradle/README.md

 # sample-micro-service-gradle

-this is sample micro service build with spring-boot2 which has client module and build using gradle
+this is sample micro service built with spring-boot2 which has client module